sinidhisi/insight_data_project/README.md

 # InsightProject

-Streaming analysis of stocks for fun and profit
+THIStreaming analysis of stocks for fun and profit